Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-To locate projects that have possibly deprecated Dependabot, we find projects in our dataset with no \Code{dependabot.yml} in their current working trees, resulting in 235 projects.
-For each of them, we identify the last commit that removes \Code{dependabot.yml}, inspect their commit messages, and identify relevant issues/PRs following the GitHub convention.
+To locate projects that may have deprecated Dependabot, we find projects with no \Code{dependabot.yml} in their current working trees, resulting in 235 projects.
+For each of them, we identify the last commit that removes \Code{dependabot.yml}, inspect their commit messages, and identify any referenced issues/PRs following the GitHub convention.
 If the \Code{dependabot.yml} removal turns out to be due to a project restructure or stop of maintenance, we consider it as a false positive and exclude it from further analysis.

-For the remaining 206 projects, we analyze reasons for deprecation from commit messages and issue/PR text.
-Since a large proportion of text in commit messages, issue, and PRs are irrelevant to Dependabot deprecation reasons (e.g., \textit{remove dependabot.yml}), two authors read and re-read all text in the corpus, retaining only the relevant.
-They encode reasons from text and discuss until reaching a consensus.
+For the remaining 206 projects, we analyze reasons for deprecation from commit messages and issue/PR text (i.e., titles, bodies, and comments).
+Since a large proportion of text in commit messages, issues, and PRs are irrelevant to Dependabot deprecation reasons, two authors read and re-read all text in the corpus, retaining only the relevant.
+They encode reasons from text and discuss them until reaching a consensus.
 They do not conduct independent coding and measure inter-rater agreement because the corpus is very small (only 27 deprecations contain documented reasons).

-For each of the confirmed deprecations, we check bot configuration files and PR history to find possible migrations.
-We consider a project as having migrated to another automation approaches if it meets any of the following criteria: 1) developers have specified the migration target in the commit message or issue/PR text; 2) \Code{dependabot.yml} is deleted by another dependency update bot (e.g., Renovate Bot automatically deletes \Code{dependabot.yml} in its setup PR); and 3) the project adopts another dependency update bot within 30 days before or after the Dependabot deprecation.
+For each of the confirmed deprecations, we check bot configuration files and commit/PR history to find possible migrations.
+We consider a project as having migrated to another dependency management bot (or other automation approaches) if it meets any of the following criteria: \begin{enumerate}[leftmargin=15pt] \item developers have specified the migration target in the commit message or issue/PR text; \item \Code{dependabot.yml} is deleted by another dependency management bot (e.g., Renovate Bot automatically deletes \Code{dependabot.yml} in its setup PR); \item the project adopts another dependency management bot within 30 days before or after Dependabot deprecation. \end{enumerate}